pfeifenheini/javaProjects/ALife-Robot/README.txt

 If the next cell is itself a wall, the robot will not move in the direction and just continue turning.

 With this behavior, the robot gets stuck very fast when the next cell is blocked and at the same time there is the same number of walls on the left and on the right side.
 So in this case, the robot will turn randomly right or left to escape this situation.
 One could interpret this behavior as sensor errors.

+<< Behavior Wall Following >>

+It follows the wall with left hand rule.